Citations Affected: IC 35-33-8-3.2.

 defendant to deposit cash in an amount equal to the defendant's bail,

-the court shall require the defendant and each person who makes the
+the court must require the defendant and each person who makes the

 deposit on behalf of the defendant to execute an agreement that allows

-the court to retain all or a part of the cash to pay publicly paid costs of
+the court to retain all or a part of the cash to pay: (1) publicly paid costs

-representation and fines, costs, fees, and restitution the court may order
+of representation; and (2) fines, costs, fees, and restitution that the court

-January 10, 2000, read first time and referred to Committee on Courts and Criminal Code.
+January 7, 2002, read first time and referred to Committee on Judiciary.

 A BILL FOR AN ACT to amend the Indiana Code concerning